Murong Shaozong

 Murong Shaozong (501–April or May 549), courtesy name Shaozong, was a military general of the Northern Wei and Eastern Wei dynasties during the Northern and Southern dynasties period.
 He was a member of the famous Murong clan and a cousin to the Northern Wei commander, Erzhu Rong.
 Following the defeat of the Erzhu clan, he joined Gao Huan but was initially excluded from holding significant military command.
 With the death of Gao Huan in 547, he was finally given the crucial task of quelling Hou Jing’s rebellion, where he distinguished himself by repelling an invasion by Liang forces and forcing Hou Jing out of the north.
 However, just a few months later, Shaozong died of drowning after a storm caused his boat to drift into enemy territory during the Battle of Yingchuan.

 Background

 Murong Shaozong was a member of the Xianbei Murong clan and a descendant of Murong Ke, a great general and prince of the Former Yan dynasty during the Sixteen Kingdoms period.
-His great-grandfather was Murong Teng (慕容腾), who defected to the Northern Wei during the Later Yan period and settled down in Dai commandery.
+His great-grandfather was Murong Teng (慕容腾), who defected to the Northern Wei during the Later Yan period and settled down in Dai Commandery.
 His grandfather, Murong Du (慕容郁), was once the Inspector of Qing province, while his father, Murong Yuan (慕容遠), served as the Inspector of Heng province.

 Shaozong was described as having a great stature, and though he was reserved, he was also brave and had a strategic mind.
-When the Rebellion of the Six Garrisons broke out in the Northern Wei, he brought his family to Jinyang to join the Wei commander and his cousin, Erzhu Rong, who treated them kindly.
+When the Rebellion of the Six Garrisons broke out in Northern Wei, he brought his family to Jinyang to join the Wei commander and his cousin, Erzhu Rong, who treated them kindly.